sdarshil6/url-shortener/README.md

 # 🚀 FastAPI URL Shortener

 A full-stack URL shortening service built with FastAPI and vanilla JavaScript.
-This application allows users to create short, memorable links from long URLs, track their usage, and manage them via a secure admin key.
-The project is designed to be simple, efficient, and easy to deploy.
+This application allows registered users to create, manage, and track short, memorable links from long URLs.
+The project is designed to be a secure, multi-user service that is simple, efficient, and easy to deploy.

 ---

 ## ✨ Key Features

-- **Shorten Any URL**: Convert long, unwieldy links into a manageable short format.
+- **User Accounts**: A complete authentication system where users can register, log in, and manage their own collection of links.
+- **Link Expiration**: Set an optional expiration date and time for any short link, after which it will automatically deactivate.
-- **Custom Short Links**: Users can choose their own custom names for their short links.
+- **Custom Short Links**: Users can choose their own custom, memorable names for their short links.
 - **Click Tracking**: Automatically counts how many times a short link is visited.
-- **Secure Link Management**: Each link is generated with a unique secret key for viewing stats or deactivating the link.
+- **Secure Link Management**: All link management is protected, ensuring users can only view stats for and deactivate the links they own.
-- **Link Deactivation**: The ability to disable a short link, which will stop it from redirecting.
-- **Simple Web Interface**: A clean, single-page UI built with HTML, CSS, and JavaScript for easy interaction.
+- **Simple Web Interface**: A clean, single-page UI that dynamically changes based on login status, allowing for account management and link creation.
 - **Automatic API Docs**: Interactive API documentation powered by FastAPI and Swagger UI.

 ---